webzfs/webzfs/blog/2026-08-29-heroic-fixes-0.78.md

 utf8only
 ```

 ZFS promptly rejected the operation because those properties are creation-only.
-Naturally, WebZFS did not expose them on the Dataset Creation page, which is the one place they actually work.
+Naturally, WebZFS did not expose them on the Dataset Creation page, which is the one place they could actually work.

 0.78 fixes both sides of that arrangement.
-Turns out that allowins creation-only properties to be set on creation is rather important for operations restricted to “creation-only" time.
+Turns out that allowing creation-only properties to be set on creation is rather important.
+Who knew?

 ![IDK, I just work here](https://raw.githubusercontent.com/webzfs/webzfs/refs/heads/0.78/blog/images/i-just-work-here-idk.gif)